Executive summary

 A participant’s retirement journey can be separated into three stages:

-Longevity/legacy (85+ years): Participants’ fears of outliving their savings are supported by research which shows that most average or affluent participants live on less than they can afford in retirement.1 Participants seek an investment strategy that will continue to provide the income they need and, just as important, give them the potential to leave a legacy for their heirs.
-In some cases, guaranteed income (typically in the form of longevity insurance) can supplement Social Security and remaining assets while providing assurances that retirees won’t outlive their savings.
+• Longevity/legacy (85+ years): Participants’ fears of outliving their savings are supported by research which shows that most average or affluent participants live on less than they can afford in retirement.1 Participants here seek an investment strategy that will continue to provide the income they need and for some, give them the potential to leave a legacy for their heirs.
+Guaranteed income (typically in the form of longevity insurance) can supplement Social Security and remaining assets while providing assurances that retirees won’t outlive their savings.

 Each stage requires different tools: